karmab/kcli/doc/index.rst

 .. code:: shell

-    pip install -e git+https://github.com/karmab/kcli.git#egg=kcli
+    pip install kcli

-Or for a full install using latest:
+Or for a full install:

 ::